 Craft a Compelling Story

-Data, analytics and case studies are one thing, but there’s no stand-in for emotion.
+Data, analytics, and case studies are one thing, but there’s no stand-in for emotion.
 Humans crave being understood and we love understanding ourselves through others’ journeys.
 The film industry is just one example that shows how much we enjoy consuming the story.
-Last year, according to ComScore, the global box-office revenue reached an all-time high of nearly $40 billion.
+In 2019, according to ComScore, the global box-office revenue reached an all-time high of just over $40 billion.
 That’s a lot of stories being consumed.

 The ability to tell a story as your pitch is important.
 Investors and business owners are used to seeing a slide deck pitch presentation, so in order for yours to stand out, it needs to transcend and connect emotionally.
 One way to do this is to focus on the end-consumer of your product or service.
 During your presentation, drop into the consumer’s experience and show how your solution impacts their journey.
 Give your consumer a name and a backstory.
 Use compelling visuals and be specific in creating their world.
 Make them a hero.